How anaesthesia vaporisers work explained simply

 When the temperature of the liquid agent drops, we have seen that the output concentration of the vaporiser drops.
 A way of compensating for that problem is to increase the flow of gas via the vaporising chamber (altering the splitting ratio).
 One could manually do this by measuring the temperature of the liquid with a thermometer and increasing the dial setting according to some kind of reference chart.
 This would be quite tedious as you would have to do it all the time.
 Modern vaporisers have removed the hard work.
 When the liquid drops its temperature, the flow of gas through the vaporising chamber is automatically increased without you having to turn the dial.

-This is accomplished by an automatic temperature compensating valve that influences how much flow goes via the vaporising chamber.
+This is accomplished by an automatic temperature-compensating valve that influences how much flow goes via the vaporising chamber.

 The automatic temperature compensating valve uses the physical property that substances (e.g. metals and liquids ) become smaller when the temperature lowers.
 A metal rod (shown in black below) shortens as the temperature drops.
 Similarly, a liquid filled in collapsing bellows (shown in green below) becomes smaller in volume when cooled to a lower temperature.

-This property is used in the design of automatic temperature compensating valves in vaporisers.
+This property is used in the design of automatic temperature-compensating valves in vaporisers.
 In the design that uses a metal rod, the rod offers some resistance to flow into the vaporising chamber.
 As the vaporiser cools, the rod becomes shorter, making the valve move away from the opening.
 This reduces the resistance to flow and thus more flow occurs into the vaporising chamber.

 Some vaporisers use the expansion or contraction property of a special liquid inside bellows (shown in green) to control the valve.
 As the temperature falls, the liquid in the bellows contracts into a smaller volume.
-This makes the bellows shrink, pulling the valve away and thereby increase flow.
+This makes the bellows shrink, pulling the valve away and thereby increasing flow.

-Another method uses a “bi metallic” strip.
+Another method uses a “bi-metallic” strip.
 Different metals expand and contract to differing extents when exposed to temperature changes.
 In the example below, the “green” metal expands and contracts more than the “red” metal.

 In a bimetallic strip, two metals with very different degrees of thermal expansion ( “different coefficients of thermal expansion” ) are fixed together.
 In the example below, when the temperature drops, the “green” metal contracts much more than the “red” metal.
 Because they are fixed together, they cannot contract independently, like in the diagram above.
 Instead, the “green” metal “tries” to drag the “red” metal and causes the bimetallic strip to bend.